ArchivesSpace Spreadsheet

 Child Type Optional Generally this will be “Folder,” but could also be Carton, Reel, Frame, etc.

 Child indicator Optional This is the folder number.
 Folders can be numbered in one of two ways: Every folder has a unique number, starting with 1 and going as high as needed, OR every box starts with folder 1.
 Whichever you choose, stay consistent through the collection.
+Older collections may restart numbering with each box, but this is no longer current practice.

 This is all the basic information needed to create a container list in ArchivesSpace and thus a finding aid in Archives West.
 If there are digital objects that can be linked to the finding aid, use columns BA and BB.
 Note that digital object titles cannot have quotation marks.